 Head For The Pharmacy

-There are lots of medicines that will also help with your symptoms if things are really getting bad; antihistamines, nasal sprays and eye-drops being the most common, so chat to your pharmacist to see what they think might suit you.
+There are lots of medicines that will also help with your symptoms if things are really getting bad; antihistamines, nasal sprays, and eye drops are the most common, so chat to your pharmacist to see what they think might suit you.